 Learn more details about trailer VIN decoding in this article.

 From jumbo motorhomes to towable pop-up trailers, all recreational vehicles (RVs) will have a VIN assigned.
 The challenges in decoding them are twofold.

 The first challenge is that you might have to deal with multiple VINs.
 Most RVs are built off of a chassis/incomplete vehicle, manufactured by a third party.
 This incomplete vehicle is then built out by the RV manufacturer into a retail vehicle.
 For example, a manufacturer like Coachman or Gulfstream will buy an incomplete truck or van from GM or Ford and build an RV on that chassis.

 The problem is that the chassis manufacturer assigns the incomplete vehicle a VIN and then a second VIN is assigned by the RV manufacturer to the completed vehicle.
 Because of this, caution should be exercised when VIN decoding RVs, as either VIN can be decoded but different details may be obtained from each VIN.

 Towable RVs will only have one VIN number, which makes them much easier to decode consistently.
 However, the information that can be obtained from an RV VIN (towable and driveable) is very limited given the next challenge.

-Garbage trucks, fire engines, buses and other specialty vehicles that are driven on the road are assigned a 17-Digit that you can decode.
-The kind of information that can be obtained from a VIN Decoder is generally similar to the Medium and Heavy-Duty vehicle segments.
+Garbage trucks, fire engines, buses, and other specialty vehicles that are driven on the road are assigned a 17-digit VIN that you can decode.
+The kind of information that can be obtained from a VIN decoder is generally similar to the medium and heavy-duty vehicle segments.

 Feel free to contact us directly or comment below with questions or other details that you would like to add on VIN decoding the vehicle segments mentioned above.